gradle/gradle/design-docs/forcing-versions-by-rule.md

     - detect and blow up (implementable with the current API).
 Not very convenient because every detected conflict requires user intervention and declaring something in the build (for example a forced version).
     - detect and choose highest requested, consistent versions for all libraries from the releasable unit.
-    - allow specifying forced version rule as oppose to specyfing the module explicitly as it is now.
+    - allow specifying forced version rule as oppose to specifying the module explicitly as it is now.

 # Other related use cases